rrhew/rhew-lab/content/post/23-03-17-chen-ghost-forest/index.md

 Thanks to the National Science Foundation(grants EAR-1529927 and EAR-1530375) for financial support.

-Caption: Schematic of impact of salt water intrusion on forested wetlands, including photos of the ghost forests.
+Figure: Schematic showing the impact of saline water inputs to the coastal ecosystems.
+SM = salt marsh, GF = salt-impacted ghost forest, FW = freshwater wetland